Bipolar II: What Is It And How Is It Different?

 Diagnosing bipolar disorder

-The DSM-V is often used to diagnose mental health conditions.
-It is formally known as the Diagnostic and Statistical Manual of Mental Disorders and has been used in its fifth edition since 2013.
+The DSM-V is used to diagnose mental health conditions.
+It is formally known as the Diagnostic and Statistical Manual of Mental Disorders, and its fifth edition has been in use since 2013.
 Psychiatrists and psychologists might use this manual to identify psychiatric disorders and anxiety disorders and distinguish symptoms of subtypes like bipolar I, bipolar II disorder, and related disorders.

 Is there a bipolar disorder test?